satwikbh/Actionable-Item-Discovery/README.md

 ## Steps
 #### 1. Normalize the data:
 Read the data and extract the Subject and Message of the email.
 The rest of the fields are not necessary.
-Once the subject and message are extracted, parse them to remove punctuations and invalid characters such as "new line (\n)".
+Once the subject and message are extracted, parse them to remove invalid characters such as "new line (\n)".
+Also ignore those message's which are forwarded.
+Remove regularly occurring stopwords and other words which frequently occur such as "Enron" which add no value to the learning

 #### 2. Generate heuristic rules for determining if a sentence is actionable or not:
 Priority is given to subject and then to the message.
 The reason being a subject is a one-line summary of the entire email.
 Hence, a subject containing actionable sentence is more relevant.
 ##### Rules
     1. Named entity resolution
+        To determing if the email talks about TIME.
     2. Part-of-speech tags extraction
         We consider only these POS tags
         NN (for nouns)